studynovabot/LearnQuest/API_KEYS_SETUP.md

 ## Required API Keys

-The application requires the following API keys:
+The application requires the following API key:

-1. **Groq API Key** - Used for the main AI tutor
+1. **Groq API Key** - Used for all AI tutors
-2. **TogetherAI API Key** - Used for specialized subject tutors

-## How to Obtain API Keys
+## How to Obtain API Key

 ### Groq API Key